 Deer can seem to be an ever-present road hazard throughout Wisconsin.
 They are particularly prevalent in the fall and winter seasons when they lose some of their cover because of crop harvesting and begin mating season.
 In fact, November, October, and December rank as the top three most likely months to strike a deer in an accident in the United States.
 Here in Wisconsin, the odds of hitting a deer are one in 77 according to State Farm, putting the state in the high-risk category.

 With so many Wisconsinites hitting deer every year, questions often surface involving what to do after a deer-related accident.
-This guide will provide some insight regarding your proper course of action both before and after you hit a deer.
+Our Milwaukee car accident lawyers created this guide to provide some insight regarding your proper course of action both before and after you hit a deer.

 As mentioned, deer are more frequently spotted on Wisconsin roads during the mating season in the late fall and early winter months.
 During this time of year, keep an eye out for deer emerging from newly harvested fields particularly at dusk and dawn; keep your high beams on when possible.
 A good rule of thumb is that if you spot one deer, more are sure to follow – stay vigilant even after a deer crosses the road.